RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab4-AndroidSecurity/README.md

 we could guess it using the source code or a decompiler
 - The caller activity should be named `MainActivity`, easy to spoof

-This last check is the one which should be changed.
+This last check is the one which should be changed in order to fix this vulnerability.
 Instead of checking the value of `getShortClassName()` to compare the activity names, it should use `getClassName()`, that will differentiate `lbs.lab.maclocation.MainActivity` and `lbs.lab.macintent.MainActivity`.

-Finally, once the data retrieved, we need to deserialize it by creating our own implementation of `lbs.lab.maclocation.Item`, and then exfiltrate it like we did previously in the first part.
+Moreover, in the Android manifest, `DatabaseActivity` is wrongly marked as `exported`, which makes it accessible to any third-party app through an intent.

 # 3 - Protections and mitigations

 There could be several ways to protect against these threats, on several levels.

+On a more general note though, explicit intents should be avoided and should even maybe be completely discarded.
+Apps should pass through an app chooser and not hardwire the target in the source code, which is error prone and can lead to several attacks like we saw previously.

 ## 3.1 - Against permission escape: part 1